HGARgG-0710/HGARgG-0710/README.md

 Occasionally write stuff for fun in: web (HTML, CSS, JavaScript, PHP, MySQL), C/C++ (compilers: gcc, g++ correpondently), Java, Python, TeX, Ruby, little bit of Lua.
 Familiar with git and npm.
 Been doing (non-professionaly, as a hobby) software development for about 5 years.

+Very comfortable with using Vim in combination with VSCode [(through the VSCodeVim plugin)](https://github.com/VsCodeVim/Vim).

 Made a perculiar JS mathematics library that periodically has some bugs and a spontaneous Python cmd calculator (I like cmd calculators).
 Love microcontroller stuff, alike Arduino.